Lee-Talman/knave2e/README.md

 This game system for [Foundry Virtual Tabletop](https://foundryvtt.com/) provides character sheets and rule automation for [Knave Second Edition](https://www.kickstarter.com/projects/questingbeast/knave-rpg-second-edition) by [Ben Milton and Questing Beast LLC](https://questingbeast.substack.com/).

 Knave Second Edition for FoundryVTT is an independent production of Lee Talman and is not affiliated with Questing Beast LLC.

-The game system is currently an early beta and is subject to change.
-Once approved by the FoundryVTT team, you will be able to find the official package page [hosted by FoundryVTT here](https://foundryvtt.com/packages/knave2e).
+## Automatic Installation
+Knave Second Edition for FoundryVTT is now available to download from Foundry's [official game system](https://foundryvtt.com/packages/knave2e) list!

-## Installation
+## Manual Installation
 1. In your Foundry UI, select "Install System" under "Game Systems".
 2. Copy and paste the following link into the "Manifest URL field", then click "Install":
 `https://raw.githubusercontent.com/Lee-Talman/knave2e/main/system.json`